|

 is beyond the closest edge of the first limit line (or, if there is no limit line, the closest edge of the first line of the crosswalk)

-across the intersection, even if the light becomes steadily red long before you get to the other side.
+before the light becomes steadily red, it's legal for you to finish crossing the intersection, even if the light becomes steadily red long before you get to the other side.
 See Cal.
 Veh.
 Code Sec.
 21453(a), and also FAQ # 32 and Defect # 7 on this site.
 And

 please note that in the rules may be different in other states - see